 - dedicated pastoral care and counselling facilities for students.

 The building has been designed in a Scots Baronial style in recognition of the College’s significant Scottish heritage.

 Construction of the new John Cunningham Student Centre commenced in mid-December 2019 with the establishment of the works area.
 Demolition of the existing façade started on Monday 6 January 2020 and was completed by May 2020.
-Construction of the new building works will commence late 2020.

 Initial investigations suggest about seven neighbouring properties currently have views of the existing Stevenson Library.